With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreA Special Touch Inc is a mental health facility in Willard, NC, located at 5925 Nc Highway 11, in the 28478 zip code.
 A Special Touch Inc provides residential treatment.
-A Special Touch Inc provides behavior modification and activity therapy to children / adolescents.
+A Special Touch Inc provides activity therapy and behavior modification to children / adolescents.

 Learn MorePort Health Services is a mental health treatment clinic in New Bern, North Carolina, located at 1309 Tatum Drive, in the 28560 zip code.
 Port Health Services provides outpatient treatment and telemedicine/telehealth.
-Port Health Services provides psychotropic medication, behavior modification and couples/family therapy to seniors 65 or older, children / adolescents and young adults.
-Port Health Services also supports people with trauma, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Port Health Services provides dialectical behavior therapy, couples/family therapy and individual psychotherapy to seniors 65 or older, adults and children / adolescents.
+Port Health Services also supports people with PTSD, people requiring dual diagnosis treatment and people with trauma.
 Additional services provided by Port Health Services consist of court-ordered outpatient treatment.

 Learn MoreMorehead City Cboc is a mental health center in Morehead City, North Carolina, located at 5420 U. s.
 70, 28557 zip code.
 Morehead City Cboc provides telemedicine/telehealth and outpatient treatment.
-Morehead City Cboc offers cognitive behavioral therapy, individual psychotherapy and group therapy to young adults, adults and seniors 65 or older.
+Morehead City Cboc offers individual psychotherapy, group therapy and trauma therapy to young adults, adults and seniors 65 or older.
 Morehead City Cboc also supports veterans.
 More services available at Morehead City Cboc include integrated primary care services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.